LibraryOfCongress/chronam/README.md

     mkdir /srv/chronam/batches
     mkdir /srv/chronam/cache
     mkdir /srv/chronam/bib

-And you will need a MySQL database.
-If this is a new server, you will need to start MySQL and assign it a root password:

-    sudo service mysqld start
-    /usr/bin/mysqladmin -u root password '' # pick a real password

-You will probably want to change the password 'pick_one' in the example below to something else:

-    echo "DROP DATABASE IF EXISTS chronam; CREATE DATABASE chronam CHARACTER SET utf8mb4; CREATE USER 'chronam'@'localhost' IDENTIFIED BY 'pick_one'; GRANT ALL ON chronam.* to 'chronam'@'localhost'; GRANT ALL ON test_chronam.* TO 'chronam'@'localhost';" | mysql -u root -p

 You will need to create a Django settings file which uses the default settings and sets custom values specific to your site: